What it a logical test

 Examples of logical tests

-Example 1: Is the value greater than 10?
+Example 1: Does the age is greater than 21?

-If you want to know if the cell contents are greater than a specific value, the formula is
+If you want to know if the cell contents are greater than a specific value, like 21, you can write the following test.

 Now, if you want to know if a cell is not empty, you will write the following formula